-Taking an interest in NHS progress is natural and the Model Hospital is an interesting, digital initiative.
+Taking an interest in NHS progress is natural and the Model Hospital is an interesting, digital concept.
 Open to staff at all levels, from board level to carers, to help them see improvement opportunities.

 The Maxillofacial Outlook

 The national studies have identified notable savings, which would at the same time improve the experience of patients and their outcome.

 Fewer hospital admissions, or shorter stays when admitted were highlighted and fewer repeat visits.
 These save money and help patients, by improving care and freeing resources.

 Whilst planning and procurement would benefit from changes, they were not seen as primary problems.
 Inconsistencies in skill levels were considered the main cause of inefficiency, especially for advanced work.

 Registered oral & maxillofacial surgeons are qualified in medicine and dentistry.
 To try to ensure patient cover, NHS services were being staffed by general dentists, with an interest in oral surgery but variable experience.